 So, what are all these aging Boomers doing with their time?
 Many of them have reached retirement after being highly influential in shaping the technology we use every day.
 It might surprise you to find out that not only are the majority of them frequently using social media, but they also have distinct preferences when it comes to which platforms they use.

 In fact, YouTube tops the charts in terms of the most used social media platform for this age group.
 However, trailing only two percentage points behind is Facebook.
-This has some positive implications in terms of marketing strategies, especially when you take the generation’s spending power into consideration:
+This has some positive implications in terms of marketing to the older online customer, especially when you take the generation’s spending power into consideration:

 Essentially, understanding Baby Boomers is important because they are much more likely to become paying customers.
 This is due to the fact that, as a generation, they possess over half of the household wealth in the U.S. and have the largest portion of disposable income.